vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

 are writable, data nodes that contain read-only state, or RPCs.
 As such, there are no additional security issues related to the YANG module that need to be considered.

-Modules that use the groupings that are defined in this document should identify the corresponding security considerations.
-For example, reusing some of these groupings will expose privacy-related information (e.g., 'name' of oam unitary test).

 # IANA Considerations